Folding bike locks offer the best of both worlds when it comes to weight, bulkiness, and security compared to cable and U-locks.

 A portable bike lock case mounts the Foldylock to most bike frames when not in use.
 And at just 2.2 lbs., this compact lock also won’t weigh you down.

-This lightweight folding lock option from bike lock specialists Kryptonite features 5mm hardened steel links.
+This lightweight option from bike lock specialists Kryptonite features 5mm hardened steel links.

 Kryptonite rates the lock a 6 on its 10-point security scale, making this a good option for moderate security.

-The Kryptonite Kryptolok Folding Lock includes a bracket that installs easily onto more bike frames with a neoprene strap.
+The Kryptonite Kryptolok 610 includes a bracket that installs easily onto more bike frames with a neoprene strap.
 A rubber coating on each link protects your frame from scratches while a sliding dust cover keeps your lock free of dust and dirt.

 Prefer combinations than bringing the keys around?

-Then the Bordo from German security specialists Abus might be the right folding lock for you.
+Then the Bordo from German security specialists Abus might be the right one for you.
 The Bordo chain lock combo features a resettable four-digit combination lock for all you key haters.

-At 5.0” x 11.0”, this folding lock option isn’t as compact as others on the market; however, it does offer a larger range of coverage.
+At 5.0” x 11.0”, it isn’t as compact as others on the market; however, it does offer a larger range of coverage.
 Its 5mm steel bars give it a security level 9 ratings on Abus 15 point scale.
 Its bars are covered in a soft-touch coating to prevent scratches to your bike frame.

 The Abus Bordo is designed to mount to your seat post via a neoprene case that attaches via adjustable velcro straps.
 It’s also one of the heavier options on the market at 2.8 lbs.